 - Cognitive restructuring — This approach is similar to CBT and other forms of exposure therapy.
 It helps people make sense of the bad memories by discussing them.
 Feelings of regret, guilt and shame are often a central component to talk about since they can contribute to the patient feeling “stuck.”

-- Eye Movement Desensitization and Reprocessing (EMDR) — This involves having the patient focus their attention on physical movement or sensations (like breath, sounds or hand movements) while they recall the trauma and talk about it openly.
-By doing this, they have something to ground their attention in order to help their brain work through the traumatic memories.
+- Eye Movement Desensitization and Reprocessing (EMDR) — EMDR therapy involves having the patient focus attention on physical movement or sensations (like breath, sounds or hand movements) while he or she recalls the trauma and talks about it openly.
+By doing this, the patient has something to ground her/his attention in order to help the brain work through the traumatic memories.

-There is also lots of emerging data supporting mindfulness and meditation as an effective treatment approach for patients with PTSD, due to how “neuroplasticity” (the brain’s ability to change itself based on repetition and focused attention) can improve neurological processes and brain structures, reduce activity of the amygdala (the fear center of the brain), help with emotion regulation, and improve integration of the right and left hemispheres of the brain.
-(10)
+There is also a lot of emerging data supporting mindfulness and meditation as an effective treatment approach for patients with PTSD due to how “neuroplasticity” (the brain’s ability to change itself based on repetition and focused attention) can improve neurological processes.

-One of the strongest predictors of being able to overcome PTSD is “building resilience” through social support and close relationships.
-Certain factors can help increase resilience that reduces the risk for long-term symptoms tied to stress, including:
+One of the strongest predictors of being able to overcome symptoms of PTSD is “building resilience” through social support and close relationships.
+Certain factors can help increase resilience, including:

 - Visiting a family therapist in order to increase support from family, spouses, children or close friends